PRodriguez19/Intro-to-shell/lessons/01_week1_mmg232.md

 On a Mac or Linux machine, you can access a shell through a program called "Terminal" locally on your laptop.
 But to make things easier, we will be using terminal on the open source web portal called Vermont Advance Computing Center - Open OnDemand (VACC-OOD).
 Once on terminal, you will be learning the basics of shell programming available under the Bourne Again Shell (bash).

 ***
-# Introduction to Vermont Advance Computing Center Cluster
+# Introduction to Vermont Advance Computing Center Cluster (VACC)
 First, what is the Vermont Advance Computing Center?
 To answer this, let's take a quick look at the basic architecture of a cluster environment.

 <p align="center">